Cyclingbob/maplinarm/README.md

 </pre>

 This will rotate the base of the arm clockwise for 1 second.
-Duration of each command is set by passing a float value to the <pre>time</pre> parameter.
+Duration of each command is set by passing a float value to the `time` parameter.

 <pre>python3 main.py</pre>

-The program may print out lots of debug output, this is due to print statements in <pre>maplinrobot.py</pre>.
+The program may print out lots of debug output, this is due to print statements in <pre>maplinrobot.py</pre>